acdh-oeaw/vicav-content/contributions/README.md

 ## VICAV Profiles

-**The transformation of scenario fails, complaining about a missing bibliography file.**
+**The transformation of Profile fails, with an error like: `Document has been marked not available: file: …/vicav-content/vicav_biblio/vicav_biblio_tei_zotero.xml`.**

+Make sure you have an up-to-date TEI export of the VICAV bibliography under `vicav-content/vicav_biblio/vicav_biblio_tei_zotero.xml` or change the value of the XSLT Parameter `path-to-zotero-rdf` in the transformation scenario.

 **Some fields which contain information in the Word document of my profile are empty in the resulting TEI document.**